-- 1. Was the weapon stable at the moment of firing? - Was the firing stance good?
+- 1. Was the weapon stable at the moment of firing?

+- Was the firing stance good?

 - Was the grip on the weapon good enough?

 - Were the muscles relaxed?

 - Was the sight picture centred?

 - 2. Did I have a good view of the front sight and a reasonable view of the target?

 - Did I aim too long or did I fire the shot on time?

 - Was the timing good?

 - 3. Did I have good trigger control?

 - Did I squeeze the trigger?

 - Had I removed the slack before firing?

 - Did the weapon move at the moment of firing?

-The aim of the analysis is that the shooter can themselves say how good the shot was and where on the target did it land.
-The instructor must support this process with reviewing questions.
+The aim of the analysis is that the shooter can themselves say how good the shot was and where on the target it hit.
+The instructor supports this process with reviewing questions.